Active forest management has helped to boost bioenergy resources. Swedish experience offers valuable lessons for emerging markets.

 This report examines the question of gender equity throughout sector.
 Building on a ground-breaking survey, it finds that much remains to be done to boost women’s participation and allow talents to be fully utilised.

-This Report analyzes the geopolitical implications of the global energy transformation driven by renewables.
-It is the culmination of ten months’ deliberations by the Global Commission on the Geopolitics of Energy Transformation.
+This Commission Report analyses the geopolitical implications of the accelerating global shift to renewables.
+It is the culmination of deliberations by the Global Commission on the Geopolitics of Energy Transformation.

 This publication aims to increase awareness, share experiences and lessons, and provide recommendations for expanding geothermal heat use in the agri-food sector.
 The analysis in this document suggests the following six broad critical factors.